wuyichen24/system-design-interview/problems/Build_Payment_System.md

    - Wallet
       - Stores accounts' balances.
    - Reconciliation
-      - Parses the settlement file and compare it with the ledage system.
+      - Parses the settlement file and compare it with the ledger system.
 - **Processes**
    - Process after a user clicks the "place order" button:
       - (1) A payment event is generated and sent to the payment service.